jackconnolly21/fantasyLineup/README.md

 And enter the following at the bottom of the crontab file:
  > 0 11 * * * export DISPLAY=:0; /usr/bin/python /path/to/setLineup.py 'ESPN Username' 'ESPN Password' 'LeagueID' 'TeamID' 'SeasonID'

 For the example line above, cron will run the script every day at 11.
+A good way to check that your crontab syntax is actually valid is to use https://crontab.guru/.